Blog

 Real environments are messy.
 Cargo and freight spaces carry overlapping odors: cardboard, plastics, fuel, lubricants, cleaning products, food, perfumes, and constant airflow from doors and vehicles.
 Buildings and venues add their own mix—lobbies, elevators, mailrooms, loading areas, open-air spaces, and corridors where scents travel in unpredictable ways.

 This is where the pasta sauce analogy becomes practical.
 A well-trained detection dog can work through layers.
-The aim is not for the dog to react to a strong smell—but to recognize a specific odor signature the scent layers.
+The aim is not for the dog to react to a strong smell—but to recognize a specific odor signature through the scent layers.

 That capability can support security needs such as: